medoidai/skrobot/README.md

 * The selected features are stored in a text file and also returned as a result

-#### Train ML Task
+#### Train Task

 * The provided estimator is not affected and is used only as a template

-* The provided estimator can be either a scikit-learn ML model (eg: LogisticRegression) or a pipeline ending with an estimator
+* The provided estimator can be either a scikit-learn machine learning model (eg: LogisticRegression) or a pipeline ending with an estimator

 * The fitted estimator is stored as a pickle file and also returned as a result

-#### Hyperparameters Search ML Task
+#### Hyperparameters Search Task

 * Cross validation runs by default and can be configured to use either stratified k-folds or custom folds

 * The provided estimator is not affected and is used only as a template

-* The provided estimator can be either a scikit-learn ML model (eg: LogisticRegression) or a pipeline ending with an estimator
+* The provided estimator can be either a scikit-learn machine learning model (eg: LogisticRegression) or a pipeline ending with an estimator

 * The search can be either randomized or grid-based